namansehwal/APPDEV-PROJECT/README.md

 ```bash
 pip install -r requirements.txt
 ```
-## Usage

-[Explain how to use the app once it's up and running.
-This could include screenshots, code snippets, and explanations of different app functionalities.]

 ## Contributing

-[Explain how others can contribute to the project.
-This can include guidelines for pull requests, coding standards, and any other relevant information.]

 1. Fork the Project.
 2. Create your Feature Branch: `git checkout -b feature/YourFeature`